November 5, 2019

 I remember, when I started my career as a lawyer – few moons ago – the so many nights spent in the office working on big financial transactions.
 Often until after midnight to be back on the case early in the morning.

 Sometimes without even getting any sleep at all.
-Locked in the office working round the clock all night until the next morning.
+Locked in the office working round-the-clock.
 And then keeping on going as per BAU (=Business As Usual) the next day.

 That was pretty much the norm.
 That was the expectation.